 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.
 (1 John 1:9, NIV)

 Forgive yourself, forgive others, and accept God’s forgiveness.

 Music is a powerful instrument for helping you grow spiritually.

 The hymn writers and other Christian songwriters composed and wrote their songs out of an overflow of their individual religious experiences.

 Most of these composers went through experiences similar to your own.
-The hymns remind you that the events and circumstances in your life are not unique to you only.
-Many other believers in ages past have gone through more difficult moments and wrote, composed, and even sung about it.
-So it is true that "no temptation has overtaken you that is not common to man" (1 Corinthians 10:13, ESV).
+The hymns remind us that the events and circumstances in our lives are not unique to us alone.
+Many other believers in the past have gone through more difficult moments and have written, composed, and even sung about them.
+So, it is true, as the scripture puts it, that "no temptation has overtaken you that is not common to man" (1 Corinthians 10:13, ESV).

 Is anyone among you in trouble?
 Let them pray.
 Is anyone happy?
 Let them sing songs of praise.
 (James 5:13, NIV)

 Christian music transforms you from the inside and fills you with peace and gratitude to God.
 Joan Huyser-Honig, in her article Musical Theology: Past lessons, Present Perspectives, states that:

 “Understanding and applying musical theology deepens worshipers’ experience of God, and better prepares them to share God’s Word in the world.”Joan Huyser-Honig

 Whenever you feel down in your spiritual life, sing a hymn or a contemporary gospel song to uplift your spirits and encourage your Christian faith.
 If you are interested in knowing more about the impact of godly music on faith, read this article by BJ Gonzalvo on How Music Leads to God